 Marketing and Publicity

 Martin trained and worked as an Early Years and Primary teacher in Nottinghamshire, London and Pakistan.
 This was followed by developmental roles in education management and leadership in Pakistan and then with early education, extended schools services and children’s centre provision in England.
-He became a Senior Lecturer in 2003 and a Principle Lecturer at MMU in 2014 as Associate Head of School for Childhood Youth and Education Studies.
+He became a Senior Lecturer in 2003 and a Principle Lecturer at Manchester Metropolitan University in 2014 as Associate Head of School of Education Studies.
 He has published work on multi-agency working, young children’s learning and leadership in early years conducting research projects in these areas funded by the DFE and NHS Scotland.
 He has recently been involved in international early education consultancy work in Kazakhstan and China.
 Martin is passionate about improving the well-being of children and young people and to developing professionals who are able to take a broad view of children's upbringing.

 Carolyn has spent 26 years developing and leading Early Childhood Studies degrees, contributing to all aspects of their development.
 Carolyn has participated in all developments within the ECSDN and has been a member of all working groups in different Executive Committee roles.
 She has a professional background in health (children’s nursing, midwifery, health visiting), social sciences (BSc), Education (MEd, Cambridge) and Practitioner Research (MEd, Institute of Education) and has worked in many different settings, cultures, and contexts.
 This has all contributed to her pedagogic approach which views childhood as being contextual and holistic.
 Carolyn has taught in HE since 1988 and her research interests include reflective learning in higher education; the influence of studying abroad; national and international child health and wellbeing; and the impact of the EYFS on professional practice and the subsequent effects on children’s learning and development.
 Carolyn retired as Chair of the ECSDN in November 2020